New classified document found in FBI search of Pence home

 People are also reading…

-The FBI had already taken possession of what Pence’s lawyer previously described as a "small number of documents" that had been “inadvertently boxed and transported” to Pence's Indiana home at the end of the Trump administration.
+The FBI already took possession of what Pence's lawyer previously described as a "small number of documents" that were "inadvertently boxed and transported" to Pence's Indiana home at the end of the Trump administration.

 The Justice Department did not immediately return a call seeking comment.